 Any letters of objection and all written comments with respect to the proposed order should be emailed to traffic.consultation@dudley.gov.uk or addressed to Traffic Group Manager - Traffic Management and Road Safety, Dudley MBC, Lister Road Depot, Netherton, Dudley, DY2 8JW, stating the grounds on which they are made and should be received by no later than 14 March 2025.

-Details of the proposals are shown on the attached plan.
+Details of the proposals are shown in following documents:

 When a School Street is in operation, the road temporarily becomes a Pedestrian and Cycle Zone, at school drop-off and pick-up times.
 By temporarily closing the road to motor vehicles at the start and end of the school day, School Streets help by: